 * Names have been changed

-Caroline will be running her next Dementia Friends Information Session at 5pm on Tuesday 12th July 2022.
-The session will run over Zoom and last 45 minutes.
+Caroline Cooke regularly runs Dementia Friends Information Sessions.
+The sessions run over Zoom and last 45 minutes.
 Everyone is welcome.
-Please click here to contact us to book your place, and you will be sent the Zoom link and joining instructions the day before.
+Please click here to contact us to book your place on the next session.

 Homeshare really can help give Dementia care and support in the home, although a Sharer can not give personal care, this can be arranged seperatly through a care agency.